ameya98/GeneticAlgorithmsRepo/README.md

 For setup instructions and more details, please see the README markdown file in the **function_maximize_dir** subdirectory.

 The objective function doesn't have to be differentiable, or even continuous in the specified domain!

-The population undergoes random mutations - and is selected through elitism along with breeding with selection weights inversely proportional to fitness and diversity ranks.
+The population of 2-dimensional points undergoes random mutations - and is selected through elitism along with breeding with selection weights inversely proportional to fitness and diversity ranks.

 **function_maximize_plots.py** contains relevant code on obtaining surface plots of the function, initial population and final population graphs, as well as line plots of mean population fitness